3.1 Strategic Leadership Navigation at SCP Level

 | Govern decisions | Clarify accountability and risk | Let informal power decide the outcome |

-In SHRM-SCP scenarios, the best leader often acts as translator.
-Executives may speak in financial, market, or operational terms, while employees experience workload, trust, fairness, and capability gaps.
-The HR leader connects those realities so the chosen path can be understood, supported, and measured.
+In SHRM-SCP scenarios, the strongest leader often acts as a translator.
+Executives speak in financial, market, and operational terms; employees experience workload, trust, fairness, and capability gaps.
+The HR leader connects those realities so the chosen path can be understood, supported, and measured — the essence of the Navigating the Organization sub-competency.

 A senior HR leader is asked to fix declining engagement after a rapid restructuring.
 What should the leader do first?